JeremyTallant/python-api-challenge/README.md

 # Print the city count to confirm sufficient count
 print(f"Number of cities in the list: {len(cities)}")
 ```
-In this step, you'll start by preparing two empty lists: one for latitude-longitude pairs and another for city names.
+In this step, we'll start by preparing two empty lists: one for latitude-longitude pairs and another for city names.
 Define the range for latitudes and longitudes to span the entire globe.
 Generate 1500 random latitude and longitude values within these ranges.
 Then, iterate through these coordinates, using `citipy` to find the nearest city to each pair.
-Add each unique city to your city list, ensuring a diverse selection for your weather analysis.
-After completing the loop, check the number of cities gathered to ensure you have a robust dataset for the next stages of your project.
+Add each unique city to the city list, ensuring a diverse selection for the weather analysis.
+After completing the loop, check the number of cities gathered to ensure we have a robust dataset for the next stages of the project.
 #### Weather Data Collection from API
 ```python
 # Set the API base URL